Individual complaints under UN Convention

 Convention against all Forms of Discrimination against Women: protocol regarding individual and group claims

-In 1999, an optional protocol was adopted under the United Nations’ Convention on the Elimination of All Forms of Discrimination against Women, CEDAW.
-It opened up the possibility for private individuals and groups of people to submit claims of violations of rights under the convention to the CEDAW monitoring committee.
-Anyone can submit a claim about the violation of the rights of an individual directly to the CEDAW committee.
+In 1999, an Optional Protocol was adopted under the United Nations’ Convention on the Elimination of All Forms of Discrimination against Women, CEDAW.
+It opened up the possibility for private individuals and groups of people to submit claims that the state has neglected its obligations under the Convention to the CEDAW monitoring Committee.
+Anyone can submit a claim about the violation of the rights of an individual directly to the CEDAW Committee.

 - the complaint is obviously without grounds or it has not been justified sufficiently;

 - the right of complaint has been misused;